This Is What Whales Are Betting On Occidental Petroleum - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Occidental Petroleum options trades today is 2495.56 with a total volume of 2,877.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Occidental Petroleum's whale activity within a strike price range from $20.0 to $50.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Occidental Petroleum's big money trades within a strike price range of $28.0 to $50.0 over the last 30 days.

 Occidental Petroleum Option Volume And Open Interest Over Last 30 Days